 The Executive Economic Summit Series is part of the CBCF’s Center for Policy Analysis and Research initiative designed to advance policies and investments to improve access to lending funds, grow jobs and nurture innovative minority business development.

 Executive Economic Summit VI

-The CBCF's sixth Executive Economic Summit (EES VI) "Detroit, A Tale of Two Cities: Overcoming the Challenges of the Past, Present and Future for Black Businesses," travels to Detroit, Michigan in May 2018.
-The sixth in a series of summits promoting minority access to capital - in the aftermath of Detroit’s 2013 bankruptcy - this summit aims to raise awareness, inform policy, and provide examples of economic recovery and business solutions for black businesses and black communities.
+The CBCF’s sixth Executive Economic Summit (EES VI) “Detroit, A Tale of Two Cities: Overcoming the Challenges of the Past, Present and Future for Black Businesses,” traveled to Detroit, Michigan in May 2018.
+The sixth in a series of summits promoting minority access to capital – in the aftermath of Detroit’s 2013 bankruptcy – this summit aimed to raise awareness, inform policy, and provide examples of economic recovery and business solutions for Black businesses and Black communities.